The Legendary Prestige Quintet Sessions: Content

 Recording sessions took place at the studio of Rudy Van Gelder in Hackensack, New Jersey, three over a twelve-month period 1955 to 1956.
 Discs one, two, and three contain selections in the order they were taped, all five Prestige LPs assembled from this material.
 The songs were mostly pop standards, mixed with jazz standards that would have been commonly played by hard bop groups during the 1950s.
 Disc one, tracks one through six, were recorded on November 16, 1955; disc one, tracks seven through ten, and disc two, tracks one through ten, were recorded on May 11, 1956; and disc two, tracks eleven and twelve, and disc three were recorded on October 26, 1956.

 Disc four contains previously unreleased live performances.
 Tracks one through four are from the first iteration of The Tonight Show, taped on November 17, 1955, the day after the first studio session.
 Tracks five and six derive from a radio broadcast at the now-defunct Blue Note club in Philadelphia on December 8, 1956.
 Tracks seven through ten derive from a show at the also defunct Café Bohemia in New York City on May 17, 1958, with Bill Evans in place of Garland.
 The show was broadcast on the Bandstand USA radio program.

+The liner notes, by Bob Blumenthal, include the oft-quoted and now seen as ironic assessment from another set of liner notes of the quintet's capabilities: